pythononwheels/pow_devel/README.md

 I call it *SQUEEZY* => for Simple, Quick and Easy.

 ## Principle

+> Designed for simplicity, happiness and Quick results!

 As simple to use as possible.
 Everything you always need on board.
-And you can always escape and go RAW.
+Batteries included! (tornado Webserver, SQLite DB, NoSQL DBs: tinyDB, ElasticSearch, MongoDB following next) Non intrusive!
+You can always escape and go RAW.
-Batteries included! (tornado Webswerver, SQLite DB)

 ## Strong Foundation:
 * python 3.x